Close

 Equality Objectives

-The following objectives are part of the Highworth School Development Plan for 2021-23:
+The following objectives are part of the Highworth School Management and Development Plan for 2023-25:

 Equal Opportunities

-• Vulnerable groups to remain a focus to ensure a high-quality educational experience for all students.
+• Vulnerable groups remain a focus to ensure high-quality educational experience for all students.

-• Continued evaluation of the Pupil Premium strategy and deployment of Pupil Premium funds.
+• Evaluation of Pupil Premium strategy and the deployment of Pupil Premium funds.

 • All eligible Sixth Formers are in receipt of a bursary payment.